31core/31core/README.md

 # 31core

 Hi, I'm 31core, a personal developer, and also a Anime OTAKU.
 I'm interested in low-level technologies such as Linux kernel and compiler.
-If we have the same (or samilar) interests, please follow me and feel free to communicate with me.
+Practising the piano.

 ## Status